joonatank/message_queue/README.md

 To compille: either open in Visual Studio (CMake plugin) or run CMake in the source tree

 ## Running
-primes_reference - single threaded version
+#### primes_reference - single threaded version

-creates output file: output_single_t.txt
+creates an output file: output_single_t.txt

-primes_threaded - multi-threaded version
+#### primes_threaded - multi-threaded version

-creates output file: output_multi_t.txt
+creates an output file: output_multi_t.txt

+#### Parameters
+To change the parameters for the program modify: defines.hpp and recompile.
+* N_THREADS - How many threads
+* BATCH_SIZE - How many numbers per one message
+* N_RUNS - How many batches (messages) we send total
+* DELAY - Artificial slow in the function call in milliseconds